hexbatch/apple-core/v1/docs/core/step-2-attributes/attribute-overview.md

 ## Naming rules

-Attributes must have a name, but the name must start with the username that created it, followed by a dot. then the alias for the word 'attribute', another dot, then the name must be unique
+Attributes must have a name, but the name must start with the username that created it, followed by a dot. then something for 'attribute', another dot, then the name must be unique

-Aliases for the attribute can be created, via aliases, in different languages.
-They must follow the naming convention and be unique